YottaDB/YDBDoc/AdminOpsGuide/dbmgmt.rst

 .. parsed-literal::
    RU[NDOWN] {-FILE file-name|-REGION region-list|-RELINKCTL [dir]|-OVERRIDE}

 MUPIP RUNDOWN clears certain fields in a file that is already closed.
-This facilitates recovery from a system crash or other operational anomaly.
+This facilitates recovery from a system crash or any other operational anomaly.

 Use RUNDOWN after a system crash or after the last process accessing a database terminates abnormally.
 RUNDOWN ensures that open databases are properly closed and ready for subsequent use.
 RUNDOWN has no effect on any database that is actively being accessed at the time the RUNDOWN is issued.